yehonatan930/tutorial-frontend-instagram/README.md

 # Training template - Frontend

-Made by Raphael Kurochkin approved by Niv Shirazi simple frontend template for Mlay dev team and others
+Made by Jonathan Tal approved by all who has good brains simple frontend template for Mlay dev team and others